Find flights

 Top tips for flying with Singapore Airlines

-• If you’re looking for the cheapest Singapore Airlines tickets, then try to fly from Dubai, where flights have been cheapest lately.
-The cheapest route from here available recently is to Manila, and costs £277.
+• If you’re looking for the cheapest Singapore Airlines tickets, then try to fly from Johannesburg OR Tambo Airport, where flights have been cheapest lately.
+The cheapest route from here available recently is to Bangkok Suvarnabhumi Airport, and costs £389.

 Singapore Airlines customer reviews